Wedge-lab/multidimDPClust/README.md

 # multidimDPClust

-This set of code allows the DPClust analysis to be undertaken at a multidimensional scale (i.e. multi-region sampling)
+This set of code allows the DPClust analysis to be undertaken at a multidimensional scale (i.e. multi-region sampling) where number of samples are ~ 4,5 or above.

 ## STEP ONE